chaparalatharun/PromptedReels/README.md

 This will start the frontend on `http://localhost:5173` (default for Vite or similar tooling).

-Make sure your backend FastAPI server is also running on port 8000 to enable API calls.
+This setup runs both backend and frontend together using a single command, so you don't need to start the FastAPI server separately.

 ---